DevikaJohari/30-Day-Challenge/README.md

 ### Q24
-Modify a Circular Doubly Linked List such that each node stores the sum of all nodes except itself [Reference](https://www.geeksforgeeks.org/modify-a-circular-doubly-linked-list-such-that-each-node-stores-the-sum-of-all-nodes-except-itself/)
+Modify a Circular Doubly Linked List such that each node stores the sum of all nodes except itself.

+[Reference](https://www.geeksforgeeks.org/modify-a-circular-doubly-linked-list-such-that-each-node-stores-the-sum-of-all-nodes-except-itself/)